ericgj/s1-final/README.markdown

 - cell contents get and set (not formally tested)
 - row map (not formally tested, underlying class tested)
 - col map (not formally tested, underlying class tested)
+- table reduce by row (not formally tested)
+- table reduce by col (not formally tested)

-These requirements are sketched but not yet implemented:
+These requirements are incompletely implemented:

 - column headers
-- table reduce by row
-- table reduce by col

 And the testing scenario is not yet written.